 .

 ..As I say I think we would search for advanced civilizations outside the Milky Way because of more chances we would find the civilizations.
 Some think "an advanced civilization might no more think of using light to communicate than we would think of using smoke signals.".
 If it turns out the speed of light is the top speed, our option would just be observation and no actual communication would be available to us with an advanced civilization because of the slow speed of light.
 However if gravity is of higher speed we would be able to reach the advanced civilization in almost real time because the hugely reduced mass density of gravity would mean a fast signal.
-If you like physics, here are my general synopses of physics.
+If you like physics, here are my general synopses of physics...The use of gravity wave astronomy might be achieved by an experiment of my own authorship using a mass of the right amount of more robust size than the Torsion Balance experiment, devised about 1800 to find the force between two masses as one swivels past the other spinning the second mass with the force.
+To find the gravity wave via the giant motion a solar mass explosion has, we already know the mass it would take to find this wave by just changing the ratio of the Torsion Balance machine by Sir Issacs simple law of radiant energy, m1xm2 over r to the second power.
+For example since the sun was farther away, the mass of this gravity wave telescope would be larger but since the solar the events are massive, this will also reduce the mass needed to find the wave.
+If the waves actually are faster than light we would see first the wave almost instantly and a half an hour later we would see the light from the same event.
+This would be a simple way to prove if gravity is faster than light.
+(Even if gravity turns out to not be faster than light not this experiment is worth doing because it would be gravity wave astronomy.)
+Here's my Complete Faster Than Light Site With Simple Experiments That Would Prove or Disprove This.

 ..One of the main things we would learn would be how it was the one civilization of all the rest was able to light up the entire galaxy by achieving sustainable life.
 (We would know them most easily by the light of all the stars.
 By definition this will be a civilization that's both easy to find and the most worth finding.)
 If they survived they would know how they did it, and I think because of this explanation about overpopulation they would say they achieved it by limit of their numbers.
 This would be good PR for my explanation that overpopulation creates illness that would limit almost all advanced civilizations, any civilizations that could find out how the more robust advanced civilizations achieved life would have higher survival rates than the rest.
 The limitation of the advanced civilizations would probably not be caused by anything involving smartness or intelligence, certainly civilization has lots of proof that if this was involved with an advanced civilization the civilization like our civilization would have the advantage and would usually, or always win.
 Brilliance without the limit of overcrowding was the greatest survival aid of all the billions of years of evolution of life on earth.
 What people have done to evolution is unparalleled, and presumably it wouldn't be uncommon that this would be how most advanced civilizations would also treat their world's evolution, and the most worthwhile ways to win in life are with labor and love, labor is about skill, and high moral brilliance is our love of life.
 We can't revive evolution as it is, but we can learn what's wisest for us at any event in the times ahead via evolution, and if the idea of Supply and Demand wins, perhaps with the advent of this possibility of gravity wave astronomy in a few years we will have more than Malthusian witness if overpopulation is involved in the evolution of behavior and this wisdom is a breath of life to the civilizations.